costoffreedom/costoffreedom-book/book/appendix/online-resources.md

 and [#costoffreedom](https://twitter.com/hashtag/costoffreedom)
 hashtags are used for sharing related contents.

-We'd love to hear from you!
+We’d love to hear from you!
 You can join a mailing-list:
 [book@costoffreedom.cc](mailto:book-subscribe@costoffreedom.cc).
 Contributors
 can be reached at [people@costoffreedom.cc](mailto:people@costoffreedom.cc).
 A